The Incredible, Magical Benefits of Gratitude

 Gratitude reduces depression.
 It has proven therapeutic with mental health issues and has helped in overcoming trauma.

 Basically, in terms of its power to change your life, it’s damn near magic.

-So powerful, it actually changes our brains – all without the long list of side effects.
+So powerful in fact, it actually changes our brains – all without the long list of side effects.

 All it takes is an unbelievably simple shift in thinking and a regular practice.
 If it sounds like just another thing to add to the To-Do list, let Harvard happiness researcher Shawn Achor convince you of the incredible gratitude investment-to-return ratio.

-Whether in a journal or around a dinner table, a daily practice of gratitude helps you move through your days now looking for the good.
+Whether in a journal or around a dinner table, a daily practice of gratitude helps us move through our days now looking for the good.
 That is the difference.
 You see the good and less of the other.
 It’s just a new filter through which to see the world.

 It’s all-season, all-reason effective.
 It works in traffic.
 It works in the hospital.
 It works in divorce court.
 It works in a hurricane.
 And research has shown we can get better at this skill and make our life better in the process.

 “What a wonderful life I’ve had!
 I only wish I’d realized it sooner.” – Sidonie Gabrielle Colette